amida-tech/orange-api/docs/src/pharmacies.md

         format specified in ISO 8601.
 These hours should be in the local timezone of the patient.
     + notes (string, optional) - freeform text notes about the pharmacy by the patient
+    + lat (string, optional)

+        Geographic latitude of pharmacy location.
+If not set, defaults to null.
+For lat to be set, lon must also be set.
+    + lon (string, optional)

+        Geographic longitude of pharmacy location.
+If not set, defaults to null.
+For lon to be set, lat must also be set.

 + Request
     + Headers